Acids Bases and Salts O Level: 5 Facts Every Student Must Know

 • Salts — ionic compounds formed when an acid reacts with a base.
 The hydrogen in the acid is replaced by a metal ion or ammonium ion.
 Examples: sodium chloride (NaCl), copper sulfate (CuSO₄)

-5 Proven Facts About Acids Bases and Salts Every O Level Student Must Know
+5 Facts About Acids Bases and Salts Every O Level Student Must Know

 Fact 1: The pH Scale Measures Acidity and Alkalinity